Fielding Graduate University

 Fielding Graduate University (previously Fielding Graduate Institute and The Fielding Institute) is a private graduate-level university in Santa Barbara, California.
 It offers postgraduate and doctoral studies mainly in psychology, education, and organizational studies, primarily through distance education programs.

 Fielding Graduate University was founded in 1974 by Frederic M. Hudson, Hallock Hoffman, and Renata Tesch.
-They designed Fielding as a graduate program for mid-career professionals who were not being served by traditional universities.

 Academics

-The university offers graduate programs for adult professionals seeking master's and doctoral degrees.
-It offers degree and certificate programs through the School of Psychology and School of Leadership Studies.
-The programs include online learning, individual faculty-student mentoring and assessment, and in-person events of various types in many locations throughout the year.
-The professions targeted include clinical psychology, media psychology, educational leadership, organizational leadership, and human development, within the corporate, nonprofit, and public sectors.
-Fielding was the first university to offer a Ph.D program in media psychology.

-Fielding's learning model implements a student learning plan, contract-based learning, competency-based assessment, student-to-student peer feedback, project and portfolio reviews, and final thesis or dissertation.
-The school's website says that its "distributed learning model" combines "in-person" and "remote" participation.
+The university offers graduate-level degrees (certificate, master's, and doctoral programs) in clinical psychology, media psychology, educational leadership, organizational leadership, and human development.

-As of 2019, its School of Leadership offers "accelerated" Ph.D. degrees that can be earned in as little as three years, and its School of Psychology offers a Ph.D. in Clinical Psychology that can be earned in five or six years.
+As of 2019, its School of Leadership offers accelerated PhD degrees that can be earned in as little as three years, and its School of Psychology offers a PhD in Clinical Psychology that can be earned in five or six years.
 The average (mean) time to complete a PhD program at Fielding is 7.5 years.

 The university is accredited by the WASC Senior College and University Commission (WSCUC).
-Its APA accreditation was restored in 2019 after being listed on probation.
+The Clinical Psychology PhD program is accredited by the American Psychological Association (APA Commission on Accreditation).

 Partnerships

-Fielding offers a doctorate in Creative Leadership through the University of the Virgin Islands (UVI), is developing a doctoral program in urban leadership and entrepreneurship with the University of District of Columbia and Tulane University’s Payson Center for Global Development, and established the Center for the Advancement of STEM Leadership with UVI, North Carolina A&T, and the Association of American Colleges & Universities.
+Fielding offers a doctorate in Creative Leadership through the University of the Virgin Islands (UVI), is developing a doctoral program in urban leadership and entrepreneurship with the University of the District of Columbia and Tulane University's Payson Center for Global Development, and established the Center for the Advancement of STEM Leadership (CASL) with UVI, North Carolina A&T, and the Association of American Colleges & Universities.
 The latter earned a $9 million National Science Foundation grant in 2018.
+Additionally, Fielding has three other centers, in addition to CASL: the Institute for Social Innovation (ISI); the Marie Fielder Center for Democracy, Leadership, and Education; and the Alonso Centers for Psychodynamic Studies.

+Fielding University Press publishes several publications per year on subjects including clinical psychology, neurology, leadership studies, phenomenology, philosophy, human development, and art history.
+Fielding faculty, students, and alumni have contributed to several publications.

 In 2015 the university was granted special consultative status to the United Nations Economic and Social Council (ECOSOC).